 - Specific details paragraphs (one or two paragraphs that explain the specific changes in the chart and which are supported with statistics)

-In the same way, although there are many types of chart (pie chart, line graph, bar charts, tables, processes, or a map), you will only really need to have four main sets of language to describe them:
+In the same way, although there are many types of charts (pie chart, line graph, bar charts, tables, processes, or a map), you will only really need to have four main sets of language to describe them:

 - language to describe CHANGE (i.e. increase, decrease, remain stable, fluctuate, etc)